xkawi/react-auto-header-list/README.md

 # ReactAutoHeaderList

-Automatically create and render a list of items with headers to categories them into section.
+Automatically create and render a list of items with headers to categorize them into sections/groups.
 You can think of it like the React version of iOS TableView with section header.
 ReactAutoHeaderList has zero dependencies, it only has peerDependencies for react.

 ## Demo & Examples